Raymond Kelly: Early life and education

-Military
+Military career

 Kelly is a combat veteran of the Vietnam War.
 He received his commission as a second lieutenant in the United States Marine Corps in 1963.
 In 1965, he went to the Republic of Vietnam with the 2nd Battalion 1st Marines.
 As a first lieutenant in Vietnam, Kelly led Marines in battle for most of his 12 months in country, including participation in Operation Harvest Moon.
 Upon returning to the U.S., Raymond Kelly joined the Reserves and retired after 30 years of service with the rank of colonel from the Marine Corps Reserves.

-Police career
+Early police career

 Kelly joined the New York City Police Department as a police trainee in 1960.
 Six years later in 1966, Kelly was appointed to the entry level rank of Patrolman.
 He graduated first in his class from the New York City Police Academy and passed the sergeant's test upon returning from Vietnam.
 This meteoric ascent combined with relative inexperience as a beat cop has prompted some criticisms from colleagues.
 Geoffrey Gray wrote in New York Magazine that, "Some retired cops say Kelly's swift ascent makes him a boss who doesn't understand the street.
 'He's not a cop,' says one retired chief, dismissively.
 'He's on patrol for a blink of an eye and tells guys on patrol ten years how to do their jobs.'
 Says another, 'He gives you all the ingredients to make shrimp scampi and says he wants sirloin steak.'"

 However, his long service stands in stark contrast to that of his predecessor, Bernard Kerik.
 Kerik served as an NYPD officer for only 8 years before he was appointed commissioner by Mayor Rudy Giuliani.